 Rose Embly McCoy Auditorium was originally dedicated as College Park Auditorium on March 9, 1952, served as a Civic Center for Jackson's Negro community.
 The 201,200 square footage building housed a branch of the municipal library, basketball court, dance floor, dressing rooms, administrative officers and a 2,500 capacity auditorium.
 Ownership was transferred to Jackson State University in 1978, at which time the building was renamed University Park Auditorium.
 Renovated in 1993, the building now houses the Department of Speech Communication and Theatre.
-It contains faculty offices, an administrative suite, a conference room, eight therapy rooms, three classrooms, a scene shop, a green room, a costume room, two dressing rooms (men and women), a 1,500-seat auditorium, an orchestra pit and a concession booth.
+It contains faculty offices, an administrative suite, a conference room, a Speech and Hearing Center, eight therapy rooms, an audiological booth, three classrooms, a scene shop, a green room, a costume room, two dressing rooms (men and women), a 1,500-seat auditorium, an orchestra pit and a concession booth.
 It is used for University and approved community activities.
 A minimal fee may be charged to organizations not directly affiliated with the University.